ephread/Instructions/README.md

   to show the coach mark and the cutout again.

 Although you can call these methods at any time while Instructions is idle, the result will not look smooth if the coach mark is already displayed.
-It's make the changes occur between two coach marks, by pausing and resuming the flow. [`KeyboardViewController`] shows an example of this technique.
+It's better to perform the changes between two coach marks, by pausing and resuming the flow. [`KeyboardViewController`] shows an example of this technique.